Overrun Action Guide 5e: How to Maneuver Effectively

 Because so many adventures take place in cramped dungeons, you’ll eventually come to a point where an enemy is blocking the path.

-While most games would make it impossible for you to get behind your opponent, in this case, tables that allow for the overrun action mean players have some options squeezing through tight quarters in a scrap.
+While most games would make it impossible for you to get behind your opponent, in this case, tables that allow for the overrun action mean players have some options for squeezing through tight quarters in a scrap.

 A common house rule that many tables will use is flanking.
 With this rule, creatures that end up on opposite ends of a foe will have advantage on their melee attacks thanks to this positional advantage.